Upcoming events from local churches

 Colonial Heights Presbyterian

-COLONIAL HEIGHTS - Colonial Heights Presbyterian Church, 211 Lynchburg Ave., will have a guest minister, Rev. Ken Goodrich, at the 11 a.m. service on March 3.
-Also, the church’s Hand Bell Choir will practice on March 6 at 6 p.m.
+COLONIAL HEIGHTS - Colonial Heights Presbyterian Church, 211 Lynchburg Ave., will have guest minister Rev. Ken Goodrich on March 10 at 11 a.m.
+The Hand Bell Ringers will practice March 13 at 6 p.m.
+The church will also host the monthly 50 and Better luncheon on March 15 at 11 a.m.
+Anyone 50 and older is invited to attend.
+The cost is $6.
+For more information or to RSVP by March 13, call 804-526-8010.

 Congregation Brith Achim